 If you bought the points for those stays through this promotion for 0.76 cents each, it would be the equivalent of paying ~$122 per night, which is quite a good deal, especially since these hotels come with free breakfast and dinner.

-In the past one major downside to the Choice Privileges program was that they only allowed award redemptions at most 30 days out for US and Canada properties, and 60 days out for other properties.
-Fortunately Choice modified this policy in 2018, and you can now book up to 100 days out.
+Historically, one major downside to the Choice Privileges program was that award redemptions were only allowed at most 30 days out for United States and Canada properties, and 60 days out for other properties.
+Fortunately, Choice modified this policy in 2018, and you can now book up to 100 days out.

-Choice Privileges points purchases are processed by points.com, meaning they don’t count as a hotel purchase for the purposes of credit card spend.
+Choice Privileges points purchases are processed by points.com, meaning they don’t count as a hotel purchase for the purposes of credit card spending.

-Therefore I’d recommend using a card on which you’re trying to reach minimum spend, or otherwise a credit card that maximizes your return on everyday spend, like the Chase Freedom Unlimited® or Citi® Double Cash Card.
+Therefore I’d recommend using a card on which you’re trying to reach minimum spending, or otherwise, a credit card that maximizes your return on everyday spending.

-Does anyone plan on buying Choice Privileges points with a 50% bonus?
+Does anyone plan on buying Choice Privileges points?